-SEMESTER: 2 COURSE CODE: FOSQ 5005 COURSE TITLE: EPIDEMIOLOGY AND FOOD-BORNE DISEASES NUMBER OF CREDITS: 4 PREREQUISITE: NONE
+COURSE TITLE: EPIDEMIOLOGY AND FOOD-BORNE DISEASES

 COURSE DESCRIPTION: The course includes epidemiological methods and concepts of food borne diseases that are critical in the evaluation, analysis and interpretation of data related to public health.
 To get around the problems posed by such under-reporting and describe disease burden more adequately, a number of innovative and creative approaches have been used in recent years for some food-borne diseases from various causes.
 These include the use of active surveillance and field studies, risk assessment methods, and epidemiological disease modelling.
 Students have the opportunity to work on exercises and case studies as related to the topics.
 The topics include epidemiological surveys, investigating food-borne illness outbreaks, basic epidemiological methods and food borne diseases.
-The course comprises of two assignments, laboratory practical and a final exam.
+The course would be examined by various assignments and assessments.

-COURSE CODE: FOSQ 5006 COURSE TITLE: INTERNATIONAL TRADE AND AGRI-FOOD LEGISLATION NUMBER OF CREDITS: 4 PREREQUISITE: NONE
+COURSE TITLE: INTERNATIONAL TRADE AND AGRI-FOOD LEGISLATION

 COURSE DESCRIPTION: The course covers International Trade and Food Legislation in food and agriculture produce safety and quality.
-Current debates about the effect of globalization on food and agriculture produce safety and quality on developing countries.
-The course examines some guidelines for strengthening the national food control systems, food bioterrorism, the Food Safety Modernization Act 2011, trade theories and international trade agreements, International Food Safety Systems such as World Trade Organization, applications of Sanitary and Phytosanitary Measures, Technical Barriers to Trade, Codex Alimentarius, Agreement on Agriculture and the harmonization of food and agriculture legislation for world food trade, and the consequences of food safety in world food trade.
-The course would be examined by two assignments and a final exam.
+Current debates about the effect of globalisation on food and agriculture produce safety and quality on developing countries.
+The course examines some guidelines for strengthening the national food control systems, food bioterrorism, the new Food Safety Modernisation Act 2011, trade theories and international trade agreements, International Food Safety Systems such as World Trade Organisation, applications of Sanitary and Phytosanitary Measures, Technical Barriers to Trade, Codex Alimentarius, Agreement on Agriculture and the harmonisation of food and agriculture legislation for world food trade, and the consequences of food safety in world food trade.
+The course would be examined by various assignments and assessments

-SEMESTER: 1 COURSE CODE: FOSQ 6001 COURSE TITLE: AGRI-FOOD SAFETY NUMBER OF CREDITS: 4 PREREQUISITE: NONE
+COURSE TITLE: AGRI-FOOD SAFETY

+NUMBER OF CREDITS: 4 DELIVERY MODE: FACE TO FACE

 COURSE DESCRIPTION: This course focuses on the application of modern scientific principles for the inspection systems, based on good agricultural and manufacturing practices and the analysis of hazards and critical control points along the food chain.
-ISO 22000:2005 specifies requirements for a food and agriculture safety management system where an organization in the food chain needs to demonstrate its ability to control food safety hazards in order to ensure that food is safe at the time of human consumption.
-It is applicable to all organizations, regardless of size.
+ISO 22000:2005 specifies requirements for a food and agriculture safety management system where an organisation in the food chain needs to demonstrate its ability to control food safety hazards in order to ensure that food is safe at the time of human consumption.
+It is applicable to all organisations, regardless of size.
 The course is comprised of two case study assignments and a final exam.